birdofpreyru/react-utils/README.md

 ### NodeJS Scripts
 - [**dr-pogodin-lib-setup**](docs/dr-pogodin-lib-setup-script.md) &ndash; Helps to
   install and upgrade **@dr.pogodin/react-utils** and other similar libraries.
+- [react-utils-build](docs/bin-build.md) &ndash; encapsulates Babel and Webpack build process; also provides a working alternative to the `npm link` command.

 ### Redux Templates
 - [**Item**](docs/redux-item.md) &ndash; An async piece of data in Redux store.